sttk/sabi-rust/README.md

 This is achieved through the following mechanism:
 * A `DataHub` struct aggregates all data access methods.
   `DataAcc` derived traits are attached to `DataHub`, giving `DataHub` the implementations of the data access methods.
 * Additionally, the data access traits that logic functions take as arguments are also attached to `DataHub`.
 But that alone wouldn't work in Rust because methods aren't overridden across traits, even if they have the same name and arguments, leaving the logic-facing data access trait methods without implementations.
 * This is where the `override_macro` crate comes in: it adds the method implementations of the logic-facing data access traits by calling the corresponding methods from the `DataAcc` derived traits.
   (While it's possible to implement this by hand without `override_macro` crate, it becomes very cumbersome for a large number of methods.)

-## Install
+## Installation

 In Cargo.toml, write this crate as a dependency: